by Ravindra Warang

 In such cases, the product may require:

-India’s Nutra space is poised for reform.
+India’s Nutra space is poised for reform, with a clear future outlook on Indian nutraceutical regulation.
 We can expect:

-- Stricter borderlines between food and drug categories
+- Stricter borderlines between food and drug categories, leading to the establishment of hybrid categories like "nutraceutical-drugs"

 Conclusion: A Sector Growing Up Fast

-The Indian nutraceutical industry is projected to cross $18 billion by 2030.
-But rapid growth needs responsible regulation.
+The Indian nutraceutical industry is expected to grow over $18 billion by 2030.
+However, this rapid growth highlights the need for responsible regulation in the field.

 Q1.
 Who regulates nutraceuticals in India?

 FSSAI regulates most nutraceuticals.
-CDSCO may intervene if the product resembles a drug in potency or claims.
+However, CDSCO may intervene if the product resembles a drug in potency or claims, particularly under the regulatory process for nutraceutical approval in India.

 Q2.
 What is the main difference between FSSAI and CDSCO?

-FSSAI governs food and supplement safety; CDSCO regulates pharmaceutical drugs and requires clinical trials.
+The difference between FSSAI and CDSCO lies in their scopes: FSSAI governs food and supplement safety, including labeling requirements for nutraceuticals India, while CDSCO regulates pharmaceutical drugs and requires clinical trials.